decius999/CleanCodeJN-Generic-Apis/README.md

 - Add RegisterRepositoriesCommandsWithAutomapper<IDataContext>() to your Program.cs
 - Add app.RegisterApis() to your Program.cs
 - Start writing Apis by implementing IApi
+- Extend standard CRUD operations by specific Where() and Include() clauses
 - Use IOSP for complex business logic

 ### Step by step explanation